Assessment concepts and lifecycle

 outcomes and adjustment/refund mechanisms).

-Final (conclusive) assessment: not always a separate “type” but
+- not always a separate &ldquo

-a status—an assessment that is final because objection/appeal steps
+a status, an assessment that is final because objection/appeal steps

 are exhausted, waived, time-barred, withdrawn, or otherwise resolved (income tax

-Authority Act expedited recovery requires showing no objection or no appeal
+Act expedited recovery requires showing no objection or no appeal

-within time).
+within time)

 Finality of assessments and why it matters for collectability